Skip to main content

 projects/{projectId} ← DashboardProject

-workshops/{workshopId} ← Workshop
+workshops/{workshopId} ← Workshop (agentUrl field set at provision time)

 agents/{agentId} ← Agent